How basecalling works

 The basecalling algorithms provided by Oxford Nanopore learn how to determine nucleotide sequence via machine learning.
 They are trained using data of a known sequence, which guides the algorithm to make correct predictions without human input.
 Once trained they are validated with a subset of reads not included in the training dataset.

 The training data used will significantly determine the performance of the basecaller, and therefore can be used to create generic models (using genomes from multiple different organism types), species-specific models (trained on the genome of just one species) or even modification-aware basecallers (trained using native nucleic acid with base modifications still present).
-The default models within Guppy are trained on a mixture of native and amplified DNA/RNA, from multiple organisms including plant, animal, bacterial and viral genomes.
+The default models within Dorado are trained on a mixture of native and amplified DNA/RNA, from multiple organisms including plant, animal, bacterial and viral genomes.

 Find out more about open-source basecallers